 A resident, for tuition and fee-paying purposes at Linn-Benton Community College, is a student who has lived in Oregon as a permanent resident for no less than 90 continuous days immediately preceding the first day of classes for the quarter in which residency is in question and who has demonstrated the intent of making Oregon the state of permanent residency.
-Permanent residence is defined as the home to which one intends to return after any absence and in which one's dependents reside for an unlimited period of time.
+A list of acceptable documents that demonstrate a student's intent to reside in Oregon on a permenant basis is available from the Admissions Office.
+Permanent residence is defined as the home to which one intends to return after any absence and in which one's dependents reside for an unlimited period of